Confused about what we sell and do? Un-confuse yourself !

 I have been very taken with the online charts of UK waters available from a website called VisitMyharbour.
 It gives access to JPG versions of all current UK and Irish waters' charts for £25.
 I have been building up a set of chartlets for the English Raid in July... ...
 I am really quite impressed" Julian Swindell...

 Basically members use small scale cheap charts for the passage (or the ugly vector charts in their on board chartplotter), then use the online charts available to them for the close up detail.
 This will get them into harbours, marinas, anchorages.
-They use their own printed A4 chartlets exactly the same way they would use a chartlet from a "Pilot Book" or an Almanac.
-Now if you look at any pilot book or almanac, you will see all the chartlets are clearly marked "NOT FOR NAVIGATION" The only paper charts "For Navigation" are official full size updated editions....everything else is "Not For Navigation".
+Remember though: the only paper charts "For Navigation" are official full size updated editions....everything else is "Not For Navigation".

 We are not allowed to promote the printing of our online charts, but "fair use" provisions absolutely allow you to make prints/copies for your own personal study.
 See legal notice.

 Members are able to always have up-to-date charts for research (unlike a pilot book which will go out of date).
 The could even use their iPad/Android tablet to view these charts close to shore with a mobile connection.
 Full life members also get decent discounts on our "physical" products

 The other common 3 uses for members charts are: